 cycle on along the long village street.
 The housing is concentrated at both ends – in the middle there are fewer houses, and some working farms.

 Several channels cross the village street at right angles.
-This is part of the mediaeval reclamation pattern: broad channels parallel to the Zaan, villages parallel to the Zaan, smaller ditches and canals at right angles to them both.
+This is part of the mediaeval reclamation pattern: broad channels parallel to the Zaan river, villages also parallel to the river, smaller ditches and canals at right angles to them both.
 Even the small channels were used for transport of hay and cattle.

 cycle on into the oldest part of Westzaan, Kerkbuurt (the ‘church quarter’).
 At the centre of the old village, in the middle of the road, is the old town hall.